reusable-ui/reusable-ui-monorepo/states/active-state/README.md

 Unlike `useActiveBehaviorState()`, which supports both controlled and uncontrolled modes, `useActiveChangeDispatcher()` assumes the component is **fully controlled** and does not manage internal state.

+- Supports only controlled mode.
 - Always triggers `onActiveChange`, if provided.
-- Does not support internal state for uncontrolled behavior.
-- Ideal for components that **dictate** state externally and need a clean dispatcher without lifecycle orchestration.
+- Ideal for components that **dictate** the `active` state externally and need a stable dispatcher without lifecycle orchestration.

+### `useUncontrollableActiveState(props, options)`

+Resolves the current active state and provides a dispatcher for requesting changes.

+This hook is intended for components that **manage** the resolved `active` state and **forward** it to a base component, while optionally supporting uncontrolled behavior.

+Unlike `useActiveBehaviorState()`, which resolves full lifecycle, `useUncontrollableActiveState()` provides a **simplified implementation** for managing active state and dispatching changes.

+- Supports both controlled and uncontrolled modes.
+- If `active` is provided, the internal state is disabled and the component becomes fully controlled.
+- If `active` is omitted, the internal state is initialized via `defaultActive`.
+- Ideal for components that **manage** the resolved `active` state.

 #### 🧠 Transition Animation Behavior